-Not a castaway, though he loved sailing.
-He joined the resistance in WWII and was betrayed, then imprisoned, shot, and provisionally buried in the dunes.
-He loved the theatre, acted a lot, and also wrote many, many poems.
-He had two daughters and a wife, a hardware store and a boat.
-But no grave, only a symbolic gesture of the government.
+Gerrit joined the resistance in World War II.
+He was betrayed, then imprisoned, shot, and provisionally buried in the dunes.
+Until this day, there is no personal grave, just a symbolic gesture of the government.
 No place of his own, no rest – and now, I’d like to give him that.
-A shroud and a closing ritual, in three parts.
+In theatre, the place he loved best.

 Designing a shroud for someone whose body no longer exists is slightly complicated.
-I decided that the shroud would symbolize him.
-His essence is his own shroud.
-The design consists of nine canvasses, seven of which are suspended in the air, and two are discussed later during the ritual.
+The work consists of nine canvasses, seven of which are suspended in the air, and two are discussed later during the ritual.
 The geometric shapes stem from his love of sailing and the construction with ropes from theatre.
 There are nine of them, because he wrote his poetry in nine years.
 And so, each canvas represents a year between 1925 and 1933.

 There are folds and creases in every piece.
 These are the poems, placed on the canvas in a fixed division of twelve months.
 This way, the canvasses reveal the pattern of all his writing.
 I shaped the folds after enlargements of his long, taut handwriting.
 In the months where he wrote a lot, there are multiple folds on both sides of the canvas.
 In months with less, only on one side.
 If he didn’t write, the canvas remains blank.